1099255210/website-test-deploy/content.md

 travel-restricted authors must notify the conference secretary with proof of their restriction.
 Substitute presenters may be possible or, depending on conference resources, such as a remote presentation or pre-recorded video.

+## 20230324 更新

+-在主页topics下面加入一段说明 （第一个word文件）
+-去除sigbed的logo
+-加入两个新的页面（Calls下面）： Call for CAA Special Track （先保持空白）以及 Call for SIGBED CHINA Special Track（第二个word文件）

+-删除PAPER SUBMISSION-AIOTSYS SUBMISSION AND PAPER PRESENTATION 页面

+Other than the general tracks, AIoTSys 2023 hosts two special tracks:

+
+CAA special track

+
+SIGBED CHINA special track

+For papers submitted to these special tracks, they will be peer reviewed by the guested PCs and editors.
+The accepted papers, after conference presentation and extension, will be recommended to selected journals as fast submission.
+Please checked the information from CAA special track and SIGBED CHINA special track.

+Cal for paper: 2023 AIoTSys SIGBED CHINA Special Track (Artificial intelligent sensing with radio, light and acoustic)

+**1.
+****Introduction:**

+With
+the fast growth of the artificial Internet of Things (AIoT), various ambient signals have been established as a powerful medium for ubiquitous sensing, which quickly becomes an active cross-disciplinary research area that involves wireless communication, signal processing, machine learning, and even hardware design.
+The explosive progress in mobile sensing, especially contactless sensing provides another dimension to design and develop solutions and systems for many artificial intelligent sensing problems.

+This Special CAA Track，sponsored by SIGBED CHINA, aims to collect original and high-quality submissions that artificial intelligent sensing with ambient radio, light and acoustic signals to solve problems in contactless and non-intrusive sensing models and algorithms, AI-driven sensing applications and solutions for all related field.
+The interested topics include but not limited to:

+l
+New platforms and hardware designs for sensing systems

+l
+Various sensing systems, including camera, WIFI, RFID, radar, acoustic, etc.

+l
+Device-free and non-intrusive sensing

+l
+Mobile crowdsensing and application

+l
+Sensing data analysis, process and management

+l
+Models for contactless sensing, understanding, and adaptation

+l
+AI-enabled sensing algorithms and systems

+l
+Intelligent Technologies and Systems for Smart Healthcare

+l
+Sensing applications, including vital sign sensing, fall detection, gesture recognition, activity sensing and etc.

+l
+Systems for location, tracking, context sensing and awareness

+l
+Non-traditional topics that bring new perspectives to mobile sensing

+**2.
+****Submission information:**

+Stage One: AIoTSys Conference
+Submission

+   Deadline: June 15, 2023.
+Please submit your short paper (4 pages including all reference) to AIoTSys SIGBED CHINA Special Track before the conference deadline.
+All papers will be peer reviewed by guested PCs.
+The paper must follow the conference submission guideline.

+   Notification:  31 August 2023

+   Camera ready submission: 21 September 2023

+   Stage Two: CCF Transactions on Pervasive Computing and Interaction Submission, (optional) FULL paper submission: Accepted high quality papers in this track will be invited to[ CCF
+Transactions on Pervasive Computing and Interaction (Special Issue on Intelligent Technologies and Systems for Smart Healthcare) ](https://www.mdpi.com/journal/electronics/special_issues/25DIEG6924)as a fast submission, candidate authors could prepare your full paper according to the Journal Guideline.

+   Conference Presentation：2023, Oct 19-22.
+All
+papers that are accepted at AIoTSys SIGBED CHINA special track must be presented at AIoTSys conference.
+Papers without presentation will not be recommended as the Journal’s fast submission.

+**3.
+****Guested PCs and special
+editors:**

+Fusang Zhang （Institute
+of Software, Chinese Academy of Sciences）

+Jia Liu （Nanjing
+University）

+En Wang（Jilin
+University）

+Lili Chen（Tsinghua
+University）